-The board reserves the right to enter into inter-local cooperative agreements for purchases and public works with other governmental agencies pursuant to the Interlocal Cooperation Act, Chapter 39.34 RCW.
+The board reserves the right to enter into inter-local cooperative agreements for purchases and public works with other governmental agencies or groups of governmental agencies, pursuant to the Interlocal Cooperation Act, Chapter 39.34 RCW.
 The board will ensure that the other governmental entities have followed their own procedures for procurement prior to making any purchases under this section.
+The board must have entered into these agreements prior to making any purchase arrangements utilizing the contracted terms.